Thalomir/Accounting-Practice/README.md

 # Accounting-Practice

-This is a fun DnD-type game, hidden under the covers of an Accounting-Practice.
+This is a fun RPG-type game, hidden under the covers of an Accounting-Practice.